Literary production and translation

 Publications:

-DKK 50,000 – publication of books and translations with more than 300 pages.
+• DKK 50,000 in contribution towards the total costs of the publication of books and translations with more than 300 pages.

-DKK 100,000 – for especially complex and expensive works.
-Therefore, there must be a real extra expense related to producing these works.
+• DKK 100,000 in contribution towards the total costs of especially complex and expensive works.
+Therefore, there must be a genuine extra expense related to producing these works.
 In order to receive support of this size, you must also explain which other financing sources have been investigated.

 Other media: